inhibitor-detector/Detector/README.md

 make start
 ```

-This will start an [Expect session](./app/auto_rfcat.sh), running a configrued rfcat instance that will print on a file it's output.
+This will start an [Expect session](./app/auto_rfcat.sh), running a configured rfcat instance that will print on a file it's output.
 Concurrently, this will start a Python program which has various concurrently-running services inside:
 - [Main](./app/src/main.py)
   - This is in charge of setting up and running the rest of the services concurrently, as well as verifying some basic input data (if the logs file exists, etc)